prisma-labs/graphql-framework-experiment/docs/plugins/prisma.md

 ### From an existing database

-When starting from an existing database, you should use [Prisma's instrospection](https://prisma2.netlify.com/reference/tools-and-interfaces/introspection) feature.
+When starting from an existing database, you should use [Prisma's instrospection](https://www.prisma.io/docs/reference/tools-and-interfaces/introspection) feature.

 **1. Create a `schema.prisma` file**

-Add your database credentials to your `schema.prisma` file so that Prisma can introspect your database schema.
+Create a `schema.prisma` file and add your database credentials in it so that Prisma can introspect your database schema.

+> Note: You can also pass the database credentials via a `.env` file.
+[Read more about it here](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/prisma-schema-file#using-environment-variables)

 **Using Postgres**